Ultramann/Numeric-Python-Intro/README.md

 ## k-means
 </a>

 [k-means](https://en.wikipedia.org/wiki/K-means_clustering) is an unsupervised machine learning algorithm designed to discover clusters within a dataset.
-Consider the following, highly math-less description, of k-means (algorithm/math/English junkies, please forgive me):
+Consider the following, highly math-less description, of k-means; algorithm/math/English junkies, please forgive me.

     Try to find the centers of blobs of that already "exist" within a dataset.